overwolf/overwolf.github.io/docs/topics/logs-intro.md

 ## OverwolfPerf

-In this file you can view the performance details of Overwolf and the Overwolf apps in the last run.
+In this file (`OverwolfPerf.txt`) you can view the performance details of Overwolf and the Overwolf apps in the last run.

 You can use this log file to investigate the following issues: